Identity Theft Protection Software Can Provide Peace of Mind

 If you live in today's world, you run the risk of having your identity stolen.
 Identity theft occurs when a criminal deliberately uses someone else's identity to obtain financial gain, to make purchases or to obtain credit or loans, or to gain other benefits in another person's name, often at the other person's loss or disadvantage.
 Identity theft occurs when anyone obtains, uses, and/or gains access to your personal documents and information without your consent.
 Unfortunately, your personal information can be found in numerous places – from your driver's license to your Medicare card to the labels on your prescription bottles to countless locations across the worldwide web.

 The risk is real, and everyone is a target.
 According to a 2018 online survey by The Harris Poll, almost 60 million Americans have been affected by identity theft, with nearly 15 million consumers experiencing identity theft in 2017.
 According to Javelin Strategy & Research, the number of people affected by identity theft is on the rise.
 Although reliable statistics concerning who is most targeted for identity theft are difficult to obtain, four groups of people are especially vulnerable:

 Not only does a senior have the potential of falling into three of these four groups, but they are also particularly susceptible to identity theft for a wide number of other reasons, as well, including:

-- They are frequent targets for phishing scams (when someone posing as a trustworthy entity, often in an electronic communication, fraudulently attempts to obtain sensitive information such as credit card information, usernames and passwords).
+- They are frequent targets for phishing scams (when someone posing as a trustworthy entity, often in electronic communication, fraudulently attempts to obtain sensitive information such as credit card information, usernames, and passwords).